 But, then I started thinking about book club as an enrichment activity.
 It was something we would do to complement the other course work.
 No existing curriculum needed to be sacrificed to make room for book club.
 In real life, people read for pleasure in addition to their job, in addition to raising a family, and in addition to working out, cleaning their house, and cooking food.
 I didn’t want my students to perceive book club as something they had to “make time for.”
 Rather, I wanted them to see it as something everyone has time for if they make it a priority.

 The only time book club didn’t run in addition to course literature was if we were already reading a novel that demanded reading time outside of class.
 For example, To Kill a Mockingbird is a long book, and when we read it as part of our curriculum, students had nightly reading assignments.
 During this time, I made sure we were studying historical fiction as a book club, and if students wanted to, they could read a second historical fiction book on their own to complement TKAM, but I didn’t make them.
 Some did; other’s didn’t, and that was fine.
+I often have students reading more than one book at a time, and this situation is not much different.

 Determining the purpose for running a book club, stressing the importance to students, accessing the books, and making time in the curriculum are just the first steps to getting a successful independent reading program off the ground.
 In the next post, read about how to establish expectations and create a schedule.
-Please share your thoughts, ideas, and experiences in the comments!
-We’d love to hear from you.